Bifidelity Parameter Estimation Using Conditional Diffusion Models: bifidelity parameter estimation using conditional diffusion models

-\item Use the new labeled data $\mathcal{S}_{\rm refine}$ to train another fully-connected neural network to obtain the high-fidelity generative model $G^{\rm high}(z)$. \end{itemize} Once trained, the high-fidelity generative model $G^{\rm high}(z)$ is capable of efficiently mapping samples from the standard Gaussian distribution to the target distribution $p_{\Theta|Y}(\theta|y)$ for a fixed $y$ with improved accuracy over the low-fidelity model $G^{\rm low}(y,z)$.
+\item Use the new labeled data $\mathcal{S}_{\rm refine}$ to train another fully-connected neural network to obtain the high-fidelity generative model $G^{\rm high}(z)$. \end{itemize}

+Once trained, the high-fidelity generative model $G^{\rm high}(z)$ is capable of efficiently mapping samples from the standard Gaussian distribution to the target distribution $p_{\Theta|Y}(\theta|y)$ for a fixed $y$ with improved accuracy over the low-fidelity model $G^{\rm low}(y,z)$.
 However, the improved accuracy is only valid for a specific observation $y$.
 The above procedure needs to be repeated if we need to obtain the high-fidelity model for another observation value.
+We summarize step 3 in Algorithm~\ref{alg:hf-alg}